Madhumitha1711/FashionShopping_React/README.md

 ## General info

-The application lets user shop online for choths anf fashion accessories for men and women.
+The application lets user shop online for clothes and fashion accessories for men and women.

 ## Screenshots

-1. Login Page - sign in/sign up using Firebase authentication.
+1. Login Page - Sign Up/Sign In to the application
 ![Login page](./screenshots/loginPage.png)

-2.Home page with list of all categories.
+2.Home page with list of all shopping categories.
 ![Home page](./screenshots/homePage.png)

 3.Product page with add to cart functionality.